 By the middle of their final semester, students must obtain approval of their Thesis Examination Committee as follows:

-- Submit by email to Bill Minicozzi (for Pure Mathematics) or Jonathan Kelner (for Applied Mathematics) the proposed composition of the Thesis Examination Committee
+- Submit by email to Davesh Maulik & Wei Zhang (for Pure Mathematics) or Jonathan Kelner (for Applied Mathematics) the proposed composition of the Thesis Examination Committee

 - Having obtained approval by return email, students should submit the Proposal for Thesis Examination Committee Form, complete with signatures from all examiners, to Math Academic Services.